Lotfollahi-lab/squint/README.md

 ## Usage

-The model trainingpipeline consists of the following steps:
+The model training pipeline consists of the following steps:
 1. Build the dataset (see vqniche.dataset.in_memory_dataset_blob.py).
 2. Initialize the DataModule (see vqniche.dataloaders.in_memory_datamodule.py).
 3. Initialize the Model (see vqniche.models.vqgraph.py).